alena-bartosh/speaking-eye/README.md

 #### Config

-For a comfortable interaction with SE, please fill in [the config](https://github.com/alena-bartosh/speaking-eye/blob/master/config/config.yaml).
+For a comfortable interaction with SE, please fill in [the config](https://github.com/alena-bartosh/speaking-eye/blob/master/src/speaking_eye/config/config.yaml).
+You can open it with *'Edit Config'* in the context menu.

 Here you can choose the color theme of the icon and set time limits for notifications.
 Also choose which activity you want to track (it is necessary) and which apps are considered harmful or distracting (optional).